Are you planning a trip to Zion? Read the information below to get a general idea of what to expect during each season at Zion National Park.

 Cooler conditions make it more pleasant to hike but layers may be necessary to deal with the changing temperatures.
 High and low temperatures can vary by 30°F each day.
 Fall colors begin to show at the highest elevations, slowly making their way down to Zion Canyon at the end of October and early November.

 Shuttle buses are still required but start running a little less frequently and for less hours each day.
+Tickets required in advance.
 The Human History Museum closes at the end of November, after Thanksgiving.
 Visitation begins to slow down, dropping more dramatically in November.
 The fall can be a rewarding time to visit if you want to avoid the worst crowds but not deal with winter temperatures.

 December, January, and February - Solitude and snow (sometimes) Conditions